 This paper has been slightly updated since it was first presented by Ken Schurgott at the Asset Protection: Structuring for Asset Protection for High Risk Professionals seminar held in Sydney on 3 July 2003.
 Ken also presented it on 6 March 2004 at the North Queensland Tax Convention held in Townsville and at the Asset Protection for Tax Practitioners seminars held in Sydney on 7 September 2004 and Parramatta on 9 September 2004.

-Ken is a Tax and Commercial Law Partner in the Sydney office of Schurgott Noolan Pty Ltd. Ken has extensive experience in all aspects of tax (including state taxes), as well as business structuring, asset protection, succession planning and trust and estate law.
-He is a member of the Advisory Panel to the Board of Taxation and is presently heavily engaged in consultation in relation to the reform of the taxation of trusts.
-Ken is the immediate Past President of The Tax Institute, Chairman of the International Relationships Committee of the Institute, a member of OATCA technical committee and Chairman of the policy committee of STEP Australia.
+Ken Schurgott, CTA (Life), is a Tax and Commercial Law Director of Schurgott & Co Lawyers and Special Counsel with Brown Wright Stein Lawyers, Sydney.
+He has extensive experience in all aspects of tax (including state taxes and litigation), as well as business structuring, asset protection, succession planning and trust and estate law.
+He was a member of the Advisory Panel to the Board of Taxation until recently and heavily engages in ongoing consultation in relation to the reform of the taxation of trusts and trust issues generally.
+Ken is a Past President of The Tax Institute, Chairman of the International Relationships Committee of the Institute, a member of OATCA technical committee and Chairman of the policy committee of STEP Australia.

 Click here to expand/collapse more articles by Ken SCHURGOTT.